Solafune-Inc/solafune-tools/solafune_tools/competition_tools/README.md

 ## Descriptions

-This repository contains a list of competition tools to help solafune's hacker submit their submission and other things related to solafune's competition.
+This repository contains a list of competition tools to help Solafune hackers submit their submission and other things related to Solafune competition.

 ## Listed Competition Tools